-Itemization: You must enter non-monetary (in-kind) contributions of goods, services, or other things of value that exceed \$50 from one person during a reporting period on this schedule.
-If you accepted two or more non-monetary contributions from the same person, the total of which exceeds \$50, enter each contribution separately.
-Although you are not required to do so, you may also report contributions from one person that do not exceed \$50 in the period on this schedule.
-If you do not itemize contributions of \$50 and less on this schedule, you must total all such contributions and report them on the Cover Sheet, page 2, section 17, line 1.
+Itemization: You must enter non-monetary (in-kind) contributions of goods, services, or other things of value that exceed \$90 from one person, and any non-monetary contribution made electronically, during a reporting period on this schedule.
+If you accepted two or more non-monetary contributions from the same person, the total of which exceeds \$90, enter each contribution separately.
+Although you are not required to do so, you may also report contributions from one person that do not exceed \$90 in the period on this schedule.
+If you do not itemize contributions of \$90 and less on this schedule, you must total all such contributions and report them on the Cover Sheet, page 2, section 17, line 1.